J-F-Liu/knowledge/src/Computer/3dmodel.md

 [STEP Module and Resource Library (SMRL)](https://www.iso.org/publication/PUB100443/toc.html)

+The whole scope of AP214 covers :

+- Products as mechanical parts, assemblies, tools used by manufacturing (in principle applied to description of cars),
+- Information for process plan, configuration control, applied to design phase,
+- Data related to the documentation of design change process, approval, security, classification,
+- Geometrical data as: wireframe, surfacic models, faceted models, manifold surfaces and solids (BREP), constructive solid geometry, hybrid models
+- References to product data represented in an other format than STEP
+- Kinematic structures,
+- Tolerance data, Surface conditions.

+The standard STEP AP 242 (ISO 10303-242) “Managed model based 3D engineering" is the merging of 2 ISO standards:

+- Aerospace's STEP AP203 "Configuration controlled 3D design",
+- and Automotive's STEP AP214 "Core data for automotive mechanical design processes.

+In the step file, PRODUCT defines each component, and NEXT_ASSEMBLY_USAGE_OCCURRENCE defines the parent-child relationship between products.

 ### FBX (FilmBox)

 The Autodesk FBX file format is a popular 3D data interchange format utilized between 3D editors and game engines.
 It was originally created as the native file format for Kaydara’s Filmbox motion capture tool.